 Pultrusion

-Pultrusion continuously pulls fiber and resin through a heated die to form constant cross-section composite profiles with high stiffness, corrosion resistance, and high throughput.
+Pultrusion continuously pulls fiber reinforcements through a resin bath and heated die to make constant-cross-section composite profiles at high throughput.

 Overview